 Data structures play a significant role in arranging data in a specific format or order.
 Deque is a data structure that has a wide range of real-life applications.

 In general, the deque is a queue-like data structure that can add and remove elements from either end.
-Deque is a sub-category of queue we can implement in a job scheduling algorithm, browser history management, stock or money control app, etc.
+Deque is a sub-category of the queue we can implement in a job scheduling algorithm, browser history management, stock or money control app, etc.

 Also, you might know that while working with Python lists, they do not execute efficiently while performing item pop or appending operations on their left end.
 That is where deque can work best.